 Inaccessible contrast isn’t just a vision issue.
 People with cognitive or neurological disabilities also benefit from clear, high-contrast layouts.
 Low contrast increases cognitive load, impairs focus, and slows task completion.
 Supporting cognitive access means using clear visual hierarchies, reducing visual clutter, and ensuring text is distinguishable regardless of background.

-In Canada, AODA and the ACA require websites to meet at least WCAG 2.0/WCAG 2.1 AA standards, including sufficient color contrast for text and UI elements.
+In Canada, AODA and the ACA require websites to meet at least WCAG 2.0/WCAG 2.1 AA standards, including sufficient colour contrast for text and UI elements.
+Organizations operating in British Columbia should also understand how accessibility requirements align with provincial accessibility legislation and training obligations.

-How to Test Color Contrast: Accessibility Contrast Checker Tools
+How to Test Colour Contrast: Accessibility Contrast Checker Tools

 Before publishing, test your design with a contrast checker accessibility tool to ensure it meets WCAG requirements.
 Reputable options include: